The Sydney Opera House has been home to thousands of inspiring performances over more than 40 years. But the star turn remains the building itself.

 That energy is built into the fabric of Jørn Utzon’s World Heritage-listed ‘masterpiece of human creative genius’ and into the magic that infuses it every day.

-More than 1.5 million people attend about 1,800 performances each year.
-Another 540,000 take a tour to see first-hand how the magic happens.
+In FY17 alone, 10.9 million people visited the Sydney Opera House and nearly 1,800 events were held.
+Another 564,000 took a tour to see first-hand how the magic happens.
 Millions more visit award-winning restaurants and bars, or take a digital tour, attend a digital classroom or experience a livestream.

 Now, this wonder of 20th century architecture needs to be renewed for the 21st century.